facebook/buck2/docs/users/how_tos/compilation_database.md

 ---
 id: compilation_database
-title: Compilation databases
+title: Generate C++ compilation databases
 ---

-# Generating compilation databases

 You can generate compilation databases for consumption by tools such as clangd and clang-tidy by running the following BXL script: